Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

 The \textbf{topological ``shape'' of words} is a conceptual framework in linguistics and cognitive science that explores the structural properties of \textit{words}.
 This framework leverages ideas from topology to capture the true shape of words in a linguistically meaningful way.
 Thus, using topological methods such as TDA, the structural properties of words can be extracted and analyzed.

-\citet{draganov2024shape} captures the ``shape'' of words for several languages by comparing the phylogenies or evolutionary history of language in the Indo-European language family.
-Initially, numerically representing the texts with FastText, they use persistent homology to construct language phylogenetic trees for over 81 Indo-European languages.
-Experiments reveal that: (1) the shape of the word embedding of a language carries historical and structural information, similar to \citet{port2018persistent,port2019topological}'s findings; and (2) TDA methods can successfully capture aspects of the shape of language embeddings \cite{draganov2024shape}.
-Next, \citet{fitz2022shape} introduces a novel terminology - \textit{word manifold}, which is a simplicial complex, whose topological space captures grammatical structure expressed by the corpus.
-This is done by implementing a technique for generating topological structure directly from strings of words.
-Experiments reveal that the homotopy type of the word manifold is also influenced by linguistic structure \cite{fitz2022shape}.
-Similarly, \citet{fitz2024hidden} measures the topological complexity (known as \textit{perforation}) of hidden representation of Transformer-based models to understand their topological shapes.
+Draganov et al. \cite{draganov2024shape} captures the ``shape'' of words for several languages by comparing the phylogenies or evolutionary history of language in the Indo-European language family.
+Initially, numerically representing the texts with FastText \cite{bojanowski2017enriching}, they use persistent homology to construct language phylogenetic trees for over 81 Indo-European languages.
+Experiments reveal that: (1) the shape of the word embedding of a language carries historical and structural information, similar to Port et al. \cite{port2018persistent,port2019topological}'s findings; and (2) TDA methods can successfully capture aspects of the shape of language \cite{draganov2024shape}.

-Similar to \citet{port2018persistent,port2019topological}, \citet{dong2024linguistics} extracts the topological shapes of languages.
-Specifically South American languages - the Nuclear-Macro-J\^{e} (NMJ) and Quechuan families using TDA.
-By using techniques like multiple correspondence analysis (MCA) for dimension reduction of the categorical-valued dataset and persistent homology, \citet{dong2024linguistics} visualizes each language in the selected families as a point cloud.
+Similar to \cite{draganov2024shape,port2018persistent,port2019topological}, Dong et al. \cite{dong2024linguistics} extracts the topological shapes of languages.
+Specifically, South American languages - the Nuclear-Macro-J\^{e} (NMJ) and Quechuan families using TDA.
+By using techniques like multiple correspondence analysis (MCA) for dimension reduction of the categorical-valued dataset and persistent homology, Dong et al. \cite{dong2024linguistics} visualizes each language in the selected families as a point cloud.
 This forms the topological shape of the South American languages, such that languages close together are more similar.
 By comparing the topological shapes of the languages, it is observed that there are major distinctions between the J\^{e}-proper and the non-J\^{e}-proper languages, as well as the northern and southern Quechuan languages \cite{dong2024linguistics}.
-Finally, \citet{bouazzaoui2021application} explores the topological similarity of the shapes of two writing systems - Tifinagh and Phoenician scripts.